 Experts believe that alcohol before bed affects the production of chemicals in our body that triggers our circadian rhythms to do their jobs.
 Yes, the production of sleep-inducing adenosine helps us fall asleep more quickly, but it doesn’t last long, and we tend to wake up more in the middle of the night.
 This means that we aren’t getting fully restorative sleep, and over time, this has a major impact on our brain and body functions.

-It’s important that we maintain our body’s natural circadian rhythms as best we can.
+We must maintain our body’s natural circadian rhythms as best we can.
 When we don’t, we can affect everything from our liver to our gut flora and microbiome.
 Our gut and microbiome are what many call the body’s second brain.
 When we affect our body’s circadian rhythms with alcohol consumption, we are also affecting our gut and could even lead to developing leaky gut syndrome.
 Our bodies and our brains depend on restorative sleep for overall health and wellness.

 What Is Restorative Sleep and Why Is It So Important?